 most secure "rsync + ssh" setup , possibly for backups

 This instructions are for a setup that pushes data (such as backups) from a localhost to a serverhost, using rsync in daemon mode, but tunneled inside an SSH connection, and making sure that if someone hacks into the localhost, they will not be able to use the backup machinery to hack into the serverhost.
-Note, all following commands should be executed as "root" user, or prepended by the "sudo" command.

 Create special system user